 1. Help With Respiratory Problems

-Lignosus rhinoceros has been shown to be effective in reducing the body’s reaction to allergens due to its high antiinflammatory properties.
-This helps to relieve respiratory symptoms such as asthma, and coughing.
+Lignosus rhinocerus has been shown to be effective in reducing the body’s reaction to allergens due to its high anti-inflammatory properties.
+This helps to relieve respiratory symptoms such as asthma, sinusitis, allergic rhinitis, and coughing.
 It is also seen to be beneficial to people who are exposed to polluted environments or are heavy smokers.

 2. High Anti Inflammatory Compounds

 Tiger milk mushroom can also help to relieve joint pain and help support the body in healing inflammation.
-This helps to relieve unwanted aches and pains, as well as common conditions such as sinus.
+This helps to relieve unwanted aches and pains.

 3. Revitalize Our Bodies